 His most recent book is a collection of Italian fantascienza stories, "UTOPIA PIRATA: I RACCONTI DI BRUNO ARGENTO."
 (2016)

-He has appeared in ABC's Nightline, BBC's The Late Show, CBC's Morningside, on MTV and TechTV, and in Time, Newsweek, The Wall Street Journal, the New York Times, Fortune, Nature, I.D., Metropolis, Technology Review, Der Spiegel, La Stampa, La epubblica, and many other venues.
+He has appeared in ABC's Nightline, BBC's The Late Show, CBC's Morningside, on MTV and TechTV, and in Time, Newsweek, The Wall Street Journal, the New York Times, Fortune, Nature, I.D., Metropolis, Technology Review, Der Spiegel, La Stampa, La epubblica, and many other respected journals.

-He unites his time among the cities of Austin, Turin and Belgrade.
+He shares his time between the cities of Austin, Torino and Belgrade.